geokkjer/Home-lab/plan.md

 - [ ] Literate dotfiles with org-mode tangling automation

 ### 6.2 Automation & Maintenance
+- [ ] AI integration - development of a mcp server for the cluster
 - [ ] Automated system updates
 - [ ] Configuration validation tests
 - [ ] Deployment automation
 - [ ] Monitoring and alerting
+### 6.3 Writeup
+- [ ] Take all the knowledge we have amassed and make a blog post or a series of blog posts

+### Phase 7: goin pro
+- [ ] A plan to generalise this project so it is usable for other people
+- [ ] A plan to make dashboard and web interface for the project

 ## Timeline Estimates